Xdxsoul/design-guardian/README.md

 ## 🧵 Project: Design Guardian
 #### "Your design, your property"
-#### Hackathon: WCHL25
+##### Hackathon: WCHL25
 ---

 ### 🔍 Problem Statement
-Textile designers face critical challenges in protecting and monetizing their creations:
+Fashion designers face critical challenges in protecting and monetizing their creations:

-✂️ Plagiarism and unauthorized use: There is no simple, global way to prove authorship or ownership over textile designs.
+✂️ Plagiarism and unauthorized use: There is no simple, global way to prove authorship or ownership over fashion designs.

 🌍 No traceability or authentication: Without verified records, proving authenticity or origin is hard, undermining trust in digital transactions.